Geocodio/docs/source/index.html.md

 }
 ...
 ```
-You can retrieve the school districts for an address or coordinate using `school` in the `fields` query parameter.
+You can retrieve the school district for an address or coordinate using `school` in the `fields` query parameter.

 The field will return either a *unified* school district or separate *elementary* and *secondary* fields depending on the area.
-Each school district is returned with its full name, the LEA (Local Education Agency) code as well as the grades supported.
-Kindergarden is abbreviated as *KG* and Pre-kindergarten is abbreviated as *PK*.
+Each school district is returned with its full name, the LEA (Local Education Agency) code, as well as the grades supported.
+Kindergarden is abbreviated as *KG* and pre-kindergarten is abbreviated as *PK*.

 ## Census Block/Tract & FIPS codes
 ```json